hazem3443/Basics-Wrapup/FreeRTOS/README.md

 - shared buffer needs to be updated by the producer and consumer mutually execlusively, so mutex is need for mutual exclusive access to the buffer and semaphore for counting number of messages in the buffer.
 - buffer has limited size, producer can not fill the buffer infinitely, so another semaphore is needed for counting the empty slots in the buffer.
 - can be implemented using queue and number of data in queue can be represented by semaphore.

+it is nothing more than a QUEUE but it's **ENQUEUE and DEQUEUE** operations need to happen in a safe manner so we can make this operation inside mutex block or mutex like functions in order to notice each thread with a live version of queue buffer and avoid racing on the buffer also when state-machine programming come into the picture we can use maibox for message notification or event message that moves the operation between different states

+**Notice** we need to avoid nesting mutexes ,semaphores and maiboxes to avoid moving running thread into the last waiting list scope of the last called block(mutexes ,semaphores and maiboxes) which detaches scopes from its logical operation which make it with no effect or its effect will rely on other scopes so as functional component it will not have a concurrent functional operation so take care of this while implementing your app using this RTOS

 ---